image4.jpeg

 image0 (1).jpeg

-Chelsea is a Licensed Master Social Worker, earning her MSW degree from Fordham University's Graduate School of Social Service, with a specialized Certificate in Crisis and Resilience.
-Her area of focus is women's reproductive rights, sexual trauma and conflict resolution.
-Fusing her experiential and empirical knowledge of dance’s transformative and healing qualities with her intrinsic work toward equality, justice, and respect.
+Chelsea is a Licensed Master Social Worker, earning her Master's degree from Fordham University's Graduate School of Social Service, with a specialized Certificate in Crisis and Resilience.
+Her area of focus is sexual/reproductive trauma and maternal health.
+Fusing her experiential and empirical knowledge of dance’s transformative and healing qualities with her intrinsic work toward equity, equality, and autonomy.
 She is a proud activist and advocate for social justice, reproductive rights, and AIDS/HIV awareness.

 Previously, she was an intern at the United Nations, working in advocacy and implementation with the United Nations Association of NY/ NYC.
-Additionally, Chelsea interned for the Public-Private Alliance Foundation, dealing with solar-powered cookstoves in Haiti.
-Here, she co-chaired a Parallel event at the UN hosted by the NGO Committee on the Status of Women - in conjunction with CSW67 - on climate justice and technological empowerment for women and girls.
+Additionally, Chelsea interned at the Public-Private Alliance Foundation, focusing on solar-powered cookstoves in Haiti.
+Here, she co-chaired a Parallel event at the UN, hosted by the NGO Committee on the Status of Women, in conjunction with CSW67, on climate justice and technological empowerment for women and girls.

 She has been an active volunteer and independent fundraiser for Dancers Responding to AIDS, since 2005.
 She curated an independent gallery fundraiser, solidifying sponsorship contacts with Brooklyn Gin, Gay Men’s Health Crisis Center, and AIDS WALK NY, with all proceeds donated to DRA.

 Chelsea is honored to be an invited member of The Margie Gillis Legacy Project.
-Awarded performance rights of Torn Roots and Broken Branches and performing alongside prominent American and Canadian artists.
-She also participates in Ms. Gillis’ Post Conflict Transformation Workshops, participating in Margie’s powerful and forward-thinking method of transformation through dance and its powerful effect on social change.
+Awarded performance rights of Torn Roots and Broken Branches, and performing alongside prominent American and Canadian artists.
+She also participates in Ms. Gillis’ Post Conflict Transformation Workshops, exploring Margie’s powerful, forward-thinking method of transformation through dance and its impact on social change.

 Please feel free to visit the above mentioned organizations websites provided below: